evancasey/spark-knn-recommender/README.md

 sparkler
 ===========

-Distributed Machine Learning using PySpark
+A library for building scalable recommender systems using PySpark